The Burning Bed

+The Burning Bed was met with critical acclaim, receiving eight nominations at the 37th Primetime Emmy Awards.
+It was also nominated for three Golden Globe Awards, with Le Mat winning the award for Best Supporting Actor in a Miniseries or Television Film.

 Plot

-On March 9, 1977, Francine Hughes and her three children arrive at the Dansville, MI, police station, where she turns herself in, after setting her husband, James Berlin “Mickey” Hughes, on fire in their home.
+On March 9, 1977, Francine Hughes and her three children arrive at the Dansville, Michigan, police station, where she turns herself in, after setting her husband, James Berlin “Mickey” Hughes, on fire in their home.
 Public defender Aryon Greydanus is appointed as Francine’s attorney and tries to gain insight into her motive.
 Initially reluctant, Francine recounts her life and the events leading up to the murder.

-In 1964, sixteen-year-old Francine meets Mickey Hughes, and the two marry shortly.
+In 1963, sixteen-year-old Francine meets Mickey Hughes, and the two marry shortly after.
 Mickey begins displaying signs of jealousy and anger and physically abuses Francine, often in the presence of his parents.
 The abuse escalates over the years, and circumstances worsen with Mickey’s alcoholism.
 Francine divorces Mickey and takes their three young children.
 Mickey tries to convince Francine to get back together with him, promising he has changed his ways, but Francine refuses.
-After learning Mickey has been involved in a serious car accident, rendering him severely injured, Francine agrees to care for him temporarily in his parent’s home; however, the situation eventually traps Francine into a domestic partnership with him.
+After learning Mickey has been involved in a serious car crash, Francine agrees to care for him temporarily in his parents’ home; however, the situation eventually traps Francine into a domestic partnership with him.
 As the children get older, Francine takes business courses at a community college, much to Mickey’s disapproval.
 Mickey’s abuse becomes relentless, and Francine tries to leave numerous times, only for Mickey to follow her and threaten her into returning.
-She also seeks help from the police, family courts, and Mickey’s family, but to not avail.
+She also seeks help from the police, family courts, and Mickey’s family, but to no avail.

 As the case goes to trial, Francine testifies about the horrifying instances of abuse she suffered from Mickey over the years and what happened the day of the murder:

-Francine returns home late from school, after giving a classmate a ride home, enraging a drunken Mickey.
+Francine returns home late from school after giving a classmate a ride home, enraging a drunken Mickey.
 He refuses to allow her to cook TV dinners for the family and beats her.
-He then orders her to quit school, and when Francine refuses, he destroys her school books and forces her to burn them.
-Later that night, at dinner, Mickey beats her again and knocks the food on the floor.
+He then orders her to quit school and when Francine refuses, he destroys her school books and forces her to burn them.
+Later that night at dinner, Mickey beats her again and knocks the food onto the floor.
 He rubs Francine’s face in the mess and orders her to quit school again.
 A defeated Francine agrees.
-Afterward, Mickey rapes her and falls asleep in a drunken stupor.
+Afterwards, Mickey rapes her and falls asleep in a drunken stupor.
 Francine goes to the garage and obtains a can of gasoline, which she pours over Mickey’s body.
 She takes her children to the car and drives away as the house becomes engulfed in flames.

-As the jury returns from deliberation, Francine is found not guilty by reason of temporary insanity, and Francine is embraced by her children.
+As the jury returns from deliberation, Francine is found not guilty by reason of temporary insanity, and she is embraced by her children as a free woman.

-Film adaptation

-Having adapted the book into a made-for-television movie, Goldemberg's screenplay, The Burning Bed, premiered on NBC on October 8, 1984.
-Directed by Robert Greenwald, the film starred Farrah Fawcett as Francine Hughes and Paul Le Mat as Mickey Hughes.

-The house was in Rosharon, Texas.

-The movie was filmed in El Monte, California.